codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/composition-1.md

 The `FIRST_KEY` variable which is defined explicitly in the `environment` yaml part is correctly passed to the alpine container.
 The `ANOTHER_KEY` is not visible in the container at all.

 You should use the `composition_variables` yaml group for variables that you wish to reuse in other parts of your composition using the `${ANOTHER_KEY}` syntax.

+## Merging services

+If the `composition` already contains a service with the same name as the `composition_candidate`, the two service definitions are combined, with preference given to the `composition_candidate`'s definition.

+For example, we create a new Codefresh composition named 'test_composition':

+  `test-composition.yml`
+{% highlight yaml %}
+version: '2'
+  services:
+    db:
+      image: postgres
+    test_service:
+      image: myuser/mytestservice:latest
+      command: gulp integration_test
+{% endhighlight %}

+Now we want to reuse this composition during our build for testing purposes.
+We can add the following composition step to our `codefresh.yml` file, and define the composition step so that `test_service` always uses the latest image that was built.

+  `YAML`
+{% highlight yaml %}
+run_tests:
+  type: composition
+  composition: test_composition
+  composition_candidates:
+    test_service:
+      image: {% raw %}${{build_step}}{% endraw %}
+{% endhighlight %}

+In the above example, both `composition` and `composition_candidates` define a service named `test_service`.
+After merging these definitions, `test_service` will maintain the `command` that was defined in the original composition, but will refer to the image built by the step named `build_step`.

 ## What to read next